goposky/layer7-cicd/README.md

 Login to Policy Manager with the default credentials, which you can find within the `docker-compose.yml` file.
 Connect with `localhost` on the port that is mapped to gateway port 8443 (also configured within `docker-compose.yml`).
 For example, for the `gateway-dev` this is port 8441.

 #### Use the GMU (Gateway Management Utility) to manage your gateways
-``
-The directory `workspace` directory may be used to supply the gmu argument properties file, import bundle, and to store the output of gmu commands.
+The `workspace` directory may be used to supply the gmu argument properties file, import bundle, and to store the output of gmu commands.
 An example `dev-argFile.properties` file is supplied in the directory to use with the `gateway-dev` gateway.\
 Loading a policy to the gateway:
 ```bash
 gmu migrateIn -z workspace/<gmu-argument-properties-filename> --bundle workspace/<import-bundle-xml-filename> --results workspace/<results-xml-filename> --destFolder /ziggo